 Minimum distance for passing cyclists

-Drivers will be required to give a minimum of one metre when passing a cyclist where the speed limit is 60km/h or less or 1.5 metres where the speed limit is over 60km/h.
-This law will come into effect on 25 October 2015.
+Drivers are required to give a minimum of one metre when passing a cyclist where the speed limit is 60km/h or less or 1.5 metres where the speed limit is over 60km/h.

 Cyclists have less protection than motorists and are more likely to be injured if a crash happens, so they need adequate space when on the road.
 The rule applies to all types of vehicles including cars, motorbikes, trucks and buses when passing a cyclist.